conmaol/gadelica/grammar/nouns.md

 >
 > Rachadh e a-mach don achadh far an robh **gearrain gu** leòr a’ ruith bho chnoc gu cnoc.

-In the first example, the nominative masculine common noun *ainm* ‘name’ is modified by the preposition *air* ‘on’ (which itself has the complement *aon* ‘one’) – *ainm air aon de na daoine seo* ‘a name on (of) one of these men’.
-In the second, the common noun *astar* ‘distance’ is modified by the preposition *tro* ‘through’ – *astar fada tro thìr fhàsail* ‘a long distance through desolate land’.
+In the first example, the nominative masculine common noun `ainm` ‘name’ is modified by the preposition `air` ‘on’ (which itself has the complement `aon` ‘one’) – `ainm air aon de na daoine seo` ‘a name on (of) one of these men’.
+In the second example, the common noun `astar` ‘distance’ is modified by the preposition `tro` ‘through’ – `astar fada tro thìr fhàsail` ‘a long distance through desolate land’.

-In the third example, the nominative plural common noun *gearrain* ‘hares’ is modified by the preposition *gu* ‘to’ (which itself has the complement *leòr* ‘sufficiency’) – *gearrain gu leòr* ‘hares to sufficiency, enough hares’.
+In the third example, the nominative plural common noun `gearrain` ‘hares’ is modified by the preposition `gu` ‘to’ (which itself has the complement `leòr` ‘sufficiency’) – `gearrain gu leòr` ‘hares to sufficiency, enough hares’.

-Prepositional pronouns can be modifiers of nouns all on their own.
+Prepositional pronouns can be modifiers of common nouns all on their own.

 > Thilg e urchair oirre, agus gheàrr sin na **sgiathan aice**.

-Here, the nominative plural common noun *sgiathan* ‘wings’ is modified by the prepositional pronoun *aice* ‘at her’ – *sgiathan aice* ‘wings at her, her wings’.
+Here, the nominative plural common noun `sgiathan` ‘wings’ is modified by the prepositional pronoun `aice` ‘at her’ – `sgiathan aice` ‘wings at her, her wings’.

-Also, the progressive particle *ag* counts as a preposition in this respect.
+Also, the progressive particle `ag` counts as a preposition in this respect.

 > Latha de na làithean chaidh e mach agus chunnaic e **lach a’** snàmh air loch.

-In this examples, the nominative feminine common noun *lach* ‘duck’ is modified by the particle *a’* (which itself takes the verbal noun *snàmh* ‘swimming’ as its complement) – *lach a’ snàmh* ‘a duck swimming’.
+In this examples, the nominative feminine common noun `lach` ‘duck’ is modified by the particle `a’` (which itself takes the dative noun `snàmh` ‘swimming’ as its complement) – `lach a’ snàmh` ‘a duck swimming’.

 It is not clear whether *proper nouns* can also be modified by prepositions, since there are no examples in the current text being analysed.